Dormitories: Olde Complex Exterior Rehabilitation

 Project Update as of March 15, 2021

-Continuing our exterior upgrades to the Olde Apartment Complex, where we installed new benches, bike racks, picnic tables, and new large umbrellas in the courtyards next to the service buildings, is on hold by the State due to Covid-19 related issues.
+Currently, our continuing exterior upgrades to the Olde Apartment Complex, where we installed new benches, bike racks, picnic tables, and new large umbrellas in the courtyards next to the service buildings, is on hold by the State due to Covid-19 related issues.

 We replaced the existing asphalt pathways in the complex on both G-Street and J-Streets, finished upgrading the unit’s electrical panels, and made the entrance into the Office of Community Engagement office accessible.
 Additionally, the roof on the east service building was replaced, the exterior of the apartments painted with new accent colors, and interior painting and new flooring installed in the units.